gruntwork-io/boilerplate/_docs/README.md

 1. Defaults defined in `boilerplate.yml`.
 The final fallback is the optional `default` that you can include as part of the variable definition in `boilerplate.yml`.

-Note that variables can reference other variables using interpolation syntax:
+Note that variables can reference other variables using Go templating syntax:

 ```yaml
 variables: